merlinthemagic/MTM-RouterOS-Scripting/src/v7/Documentation/README.md

 ## Initialize MTM:

 You can load MTM by specifying the path to the Enable.rsc file, or dynamically using the code block below.
-In mos environments you know where the lib is located, so just load it statically
+In most environments you know where the lib is located, so just load it statically

 ### Static load (replace with your path)